GrafSoul/udacity-project-one/README.md

-# udacity-project-one
+# Project One - Blog (HTML, CSS).
-Project One - Blog (HTML, CSS).
 Training project for Udacity.com